 SGA promotes non-chemical methods to prevent pest and disease problems in the garden as the first line of defence, but there are times when gardeners will want to choose a chemical solution.
-When faced with this decision, then choose one of the low environmental impact alternatives from our Green Up Product Guide – Mother Nature will thank you for it!
-All of the products listed here have achieved an SGA Low Environmental Impact rating, and all products are periodically re-assessed to ensure that any changes to formulations, packaging or active ingredients have been accounted for.
-Oh, and just so you know, SGA does not endorse any product or receive financial benefit from the sale of any of these products.
+When faced with this decision, then choose one of the safe and low environmental impact alternatives from our Garden Product Guide.
+Mother Nature will thank you for it!
+All available products have been given a rating of 1 – 6 Stars and all that are listed here have achieved a 6 Star rating.
+And all products are periodically re-assessed to ensure that any changes to formulations, packaging or active ingredients have been accounted for.
+Oh, and just so you know, SGA does not endorse any product or receive financial benefit from the development of this guide or from the sale of any of these products.

 Bugs, slugs, aphids and other things that munch and crunch on your precious plants.

 Spots, wilts, fungi, moulds and other plant problems.